-Work and live off the grid at backcountry lodge on East Tennessee's Cumberland Plateau
+Work and live off the grid on East Tennessee's Cumberland Plateau, room and board provided!!

 200 year old homestead located in a beautiful valley setting within the Big South Fork National River and Recreation Area.

 About Charit Creek Lodge

 Charit Creek Lodge offers an unforgettable experience for our crew members.
-Our guests are typically nature lovers who embrace our first-class way of hospitality and backcountry lodging.
+Our crew members are typically nature lovers who embrace our first-class way of hospitality and back-country lodging.
 Our crew comes from all over, bringing their own unique talents and personalities.
 We embrace this and attempt to create lasting relationships centered on embracing our differences and building trust and love for each other.

 We work hard.
 We overcome obstacles.
 We learn from our mistakes and work to create a culture of positivity and success.
 We have a lot of fun!!
 Join us!!

 The Employee Experience

 Charit Creek Lodge embraces a culture of diversity and positivity in all that we do!
 Crew members from different backgrounds enrich our experience and we encourage everyone to accept and grow from each other.
 We treat each other with respect and value all crew members all an integral part of our team.
 Many past crew members come back to lodge, either to work a little or just to be part of the lodge for a bit.
 We are lucky to have such a diverse and culturally rich history with our crew members and strive to continue this.

 Successful crew members at Charit Creek Lodge are typically open-minded, hard-working, kind, and ambitious people.
 Crew members who embrace off the grid living and who want to work in that type of environment generally do well at the lodge.
 The work is hard but rewarding and we are tired at the end of the day.
 We care for our guests on a level that is uncommon in this day and time.
 Do you want to work in a culture of positivity and success?
 Do you want to live and work in an off the grid location?
 If so, Charit Creek Lodge may be for you!

 Room and Board